-Back on the coast, small towns were starting to appear by around 2000 BCE.
+Back on the coast, populations have been expanding, boosted by the spread of maize cultivation to the region.
+Small towns were starting to appear by around 2000 BCE.
 A thousand years later many features of later Peruvian civilization had appeared, most notably the flat-topped pyramid.
 Pottery and weaving had been invented, and had metalwork using copper.

-In the early first millennium BCE the great ceremonial centre of Chavin de Huantar was built.
-This gives its name to the archaeological period known as the “Chavin Horizon”, a cultural area covering both highlands and coast and lasting until c.
-200 BCE.
+About 900 BCE the great ceremonial center of Chávin de Huántar was built.
+This gives its name to the archaeological period known as the “Chavin Horizon”, a cultural area covering both highlands and coast.
 It included large stone temples and its inhabitants produced fine metalwork – including high quality craftsmanship on gold and silver – pottery and textiles.
 All this testifies to the presence of a religious-political elite able to command the labour of peasants and craftsmen over a wide area.

 In the early first millennium CE another cultural area, the “Moche Horizon”, emerged.
 This lasted from c.
 100 CE to c.
 750 CE, and represented a major cultural shift back to the coast.

-This was the period when the first true cities appeared in South America; the Moche Horizon was centred on the city of Mochica, on the coastal plain, and embraced other substantial urban settlements as well.
+Although the Moche Horizon saw the second of the South American Pre-Columbian civilizations flourish, it was the period when the first true cities appeared in the region.
+The Moche Horizon was centered on the city of Mochica, on the coastal plain, and embraced other substantial urban settlements as well.

-The Moche were a warlike culture, and practiced human sacrifice on a large scale; however, they also excelled in the arts of peace: they produced some of the finest sculpture, metalwork and pottery in whole of Pre-Columbian America.
+The Moche were a warlike culture, and practiced human sacrifice on a large scale; however, they also excelled in the arts of peace: they produced some of the finest sculpture, metalwork and pottery of all the Pre-Columbian civilizations of America.
 Moche art is marked by its striking realism, and vivid shapes.

-Moche civilization vanished in the second half of first millennium as the centre of gravity in the region again shifted to the highlands.
-Two new cultures emerged: the Wari and Tiwanaku.
+Moche civilization vanished in the second half of first millennium, and in the next phase of South American Pre-Columbian civilization, the center of gravity again shifted to the highlands.
+Two new cultures emerged: the Wari (Spanish ‘Huari’) and Tiwanaku.

-Tiwanaku, on the shores of Lake Titicaca, as well as being a centre of government, seems also to have been a major ceremonial centre which functioned as a focus of religious pilgrimage.
+Tiwanaku, on the shores of Lake Titicaca, as well as being a center of government, seems also to have been a major ceremonial center which functioned as a focus of religious pilgrimage.

 The Wari and Tiwanaku states both broke up into smaller fragments in the early centuries of the second millennium.

 By this time, however, a revival of states along the coastal plain had taken place.
-The largest and most advanced of these was the Chimor kingdom, centred on the city of Chan Chan.
+The largest and most advanced of these was the Chimor kingdom (or Chimú empire), centered on the city of Chan Chan.
 It emerged, in the same region as the earlier Moche culture had flourished, around 900 CE and lasted until it was conquered by the Incas in c.
 1470; the archaeological record shows strong links between Moche and Chimor cultures.

 Chimor covered a much larger area than the Moche had done.
-Neverthleess it seems to have been a highly centralized state.
-Its economy was based on the largest and most sophisticated irrigation system in Pre-Columbian America.
+Nevertheless it seems to have been a highly centralized state.
+Its economy was based on the largest and most sophisticated irrigation system pf all the Pre-Columbian civilizations.
 This linked the water management systems of a number of river valleys by means of canals.